McMichaels gets federal life sentence, but state time comes first

 - Lisa Godbey WoodUnited States federal judge

 Aug.
-8—U.S. District Court Judge Lisa Godbey Wood gave Travis McMichael and his father Gregory McMichael federal life sentences Monday in U.S. District Court in Brunswick for the hate crimes they committed in murdering Ahmaud Arbery.
+9—U.S. District Court Judge Lisa Godbey Wood gave Travis McMichael and his father, Gregory McMichael, federal life sentences Monday for the hate crimes they committed in the murder of Ahmaud Arbery.

 Additionally, Wood sentenced co-defendant William Roddie Bryan on Monday to a total of 37 years in federal prison for his role Arbery's death.
 Bryan's federal sentence is to run concurrently with his state life sentence for murder, but Wood noted that the 52-year-old would be close to 90 before the federal sentence is complete.
 There is no parole in the federal prison system.